Coastal Carolina vs. Georgia State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Coastal Carolina's games this season have gone over 52 points seven of eight times.
+- Coastal Carolina and its opponents have combined to score more than 52 points in seven of eight games this season.

-- Georgia State has combined with its opponents to score more than 52 points in five of nine games this season.
+- In 55.6% of Georgia State's games this season (5/9), the teams combined to score more than Saturday's over/under of 52.

 - Saturday's over/under is 13.7 points lower than the two team's combined 65.7 points per game average.

-- The 46.4 combined points per game that these two squads have allowed this season are 5.6 fewer than the 52 total in this contest.
+- The 46.4 combined points per game that these two squads have allowed this season are 5.6 fewer than the 52 over/under in this contest.

 - The Chanticleers and their opponents have scored an average of 59.4 points per game in 2021, 7.4 more than Saturday's total.